 The HOS Plant Show is held annually during the HOS Spring Meeting.
 Pictures of winning plants are usually published in the HOS Journal and here on the HOS website.
 The HOS “Best in Show” Trophy is awarded to the best exhibit in the show.
 The trophy may he held for one year, and must then be returned for engraving.
 An RHS Banksian Medal is awarded to the most successful exhibitor each year.
 In addition to the competitive entries, members are encouraged to bring other interesting plants for non-competitive display.

-This year there will be an additional online HOS plant show representing the orchids that flower between March and July.
+This year there was an additional online HOS plant show representing the orchids that flower between March and July.
 For many years the Spring Show has favoured the growers of spring-flowering, mainly winter-green, species.
-This new on-line show will offer an opportunity for the many members that grow orchids that flower in the summer months to exhibit photographs of their plants.
-Classes and entry details specific to this new show are provided below and can be downloaded as a pdf here.
+This new on-line show offered an opportunity for the many members that grow orchids that flower in the summer months to exhibit photographs of their plants.
+Classes and entry details specific to this new show are provided below.
+All of the first-placed entries can be viewed here and Members can view the complete results with images of all entries and the judge's comments on the password protected pages (see JHOS) and will be added to the main Plant Show pages shortly.

 The Virtual Summer Plant Show is designed primarily to enable plant growers of species that flower during the summer months an opportunity to exhibit photographs of their plants.
 Photographs must have been taken between the 21st March and the 31st July 2021.
 Points gained in this competition will be added to those earned in the Spring Show to determine the winner of the Banksian medal.
 Any HOS member can enter as many Classes as they wish but only one entry is allowed per member per Class.
 Classes will remain the same as for a normal HOS Plant Show as will the rules defining which plants may be shown and how this should be done BUT WITH THE FOLLOWING EXCEPTIONS: